 What’s the Treatment of Rheumatoid Arthritis?

-There is currently no cure for Rheumatoid Arthritis, but various treatments can slow down the condition and keep joint damage to a minimum.
+There is currently no cure for Rheumatoid Arthritis, but various treatments can slow down the condition and keep joint damage minimal.

-The three main aspects to the treatment of rheumatoid arthritis are:
+The three main aspects of the treatment of rheumatoid arthritis are:

 - Rheumatology Physiotherapy

 Physical Therapies for Rheumatoid Arthritis

 Looking after your joints and managing your symptoms is very important in treating Rheumatoid Arthritis.
 Your physiotherapist can suggest several different therapies that may help ease your symptoms and reduce the impact Rheumatoid Arthritis can have on your life.